Barycentric Neural Networks and Length-Weighted Persistent Entropy Loss: A Green Geometric and Topological Framework for Function Approximation: Testing BNNs and Length-Weighted Persistent Entropy-Based Loss in the Context of Resource-Efficient AI

-Initially, we considered a topological loss function based on the standard persistent entropy: where both $\PE_{\reff}$ and $\PE_{\pred}$ are the persistent entropy computed via the lower-star filtrations of the reference and predicted point clouds, respectively.
-The objective of this persistent entropy-based loss function is to minimize the absolute difference between the persistent entropy derived from the reference and predicted point cloud, ensuring a similar topological structure.
+Initially, we considered a topological loss based on the standard persistent entropy: where both $\PE_{\reff}$ and $\PE_{\pred}$ are the persistent entropy computed via the lower-star filtrations of the reference and predicted point clouds, respectively.
+The objective of this persistent entropy-based loss is to minimize the absolute difference between the persistent entropy derived from the reference and predicted point cloud, ensuring a similar topological structure.
 However, this standard persistent entropy-based approach presents a fundamental limitation, as discussed in Section \ref{sec:persistentEntropy}, since it does not necessarily guide the $\BNN$ and its base points towards an accurate pointwise approximation of the target function.
 This limitation is clearly shown in Fig \ref{fig:comparingPEs}, where, after optimizing the base points to approximate $f(x) = \sin(x)$ on the interval $[-10, 10]$ using $L_{\mathrm{PE}}$, the $\BNN$ converges to a representation that preserves the relative proportions of the peaks but fails to align with their true amplitudes and oscillatory structure.
 Consequently, even though the persistent entropy values of the reference and prediction remain close, the learned function does not capture the actual maxima and minima of the target.

-To overcome this limitation, we employ our length-weighted persistent entropy ($\LWPE$), introduced in Section \ref{sec:persistentEntropy}, as the basis for the topological loss function, replacing the standard persistent entropy.
-As shown in Fig.~\ref{fig:comparingPEs}, optimizing base points using $\LWPE$ for computing the loss function instead of $\PE$ yields a significantly closer fit to the target function.
+To overcome this limitation, we employ our length-weighted persistent entropy ($\LWPE$), introduced in Section \ref{sec:persistentEntropy}, as the basis for the topological loss, replacing the standard persistent entropy.
+As shown in Fig.~\ref{fig:comparingPEs}, optimizing base points using $\LWPE$ loss instead of $\PE$ yields a significantly closer fit to the target function.
 This observation is further supported by the learning curves in Fig.\ref{fig:comparingPEsLearningCurve}: while the standard entropy variant results to slower and limited convergence, our length-weighted version achieves rapid and stable minimization of the MSE, indicating more effective learning dynamics.
-Both experiments used SGD with a learning rate of 0.1 and limited resources: 50 epochs and 8 base points.
+Both experiments used the stochastic gradient descent (SGD) optimization algorithm with a learning rate of 0.1, as well as limited resources: 50 epochs and 8 base points.

 Consequently, we adopt $L_{\LWPE}$ as our default topological loss based on our proposed variant of persistent entropy throughout the remainder of the experiments.
 Formally, it is defined as: